broadinstitute/getzlab-PCAWG-MutSig2CV_NC/README.md

 bin/MutSig2CV_NC <path to mutations> <path to output directory> <path to cohort parameters>
 ```

 MutSig looks for its reference files relative to this directory, so it is essential it is run here.
+As stated previously, the standalone application will only work on 64 bit Linux systems.
+As distributed, the interactive version will also only work on 64 bit Linux, but can be made to work on any platform as long as all supplied `.mex` C/C++ extensions are recompiled.

 Each input is decribed below.